 Juvenile Life Without Parole Sentencing

-Under current Michigan law, a juvenile as young as fourteen can be automatically waived to adult court, convicted, and receive a mandatory sentence of life without the possibility of parole - with no consideration of how age or development may affect cognitive capacity, competency, or culpability for the crime.
+Under Michigan law, a juvenile as young as fourteen can be automatically waived to adult court, convicted, and receive a mandatory sentence of life without the possibility of parole - with no consideration of how age or development may affect cognitive capacity, competency, or culpability for the crime.

 Don't put juveniles in jail for life - By Laurence Steinberg, Special to CNN

-“Supreme Court to review juvenile Injustice,” by James Fox
+“Supreme Court to Review Juvenile Injustice,” by James Fox

 “Jailed for life at age 14: US Supreme Court to consider juvenile sentences”